darcnite3000/darcnite3000.github.io/README.md

 Throughout my work with Bazar Studios I have used in production, or for backend tools.

-- Flash - using AS2 and AS3
+- __Flash__ - using AS2 and AS3
-- Perl - fixing broken mailing scripts
+- __Perl__ - fixing broken mailing scripts
-- HTML/CSS - from Table layouts to Divs and Flex, including HTML Email, responsive layouts and SVG.
+- __HTML/CSS__ - from Table layouts to Divs and Flex, including HTML Email, responsive layouts and SVG.
-- PHP - SQL communication, Dynamic Pages, Image Creation, Emails and CURL requests
+- __PHP__ - SQL communication, Dynamic Pages, Image Creation, Emails and CURL requests
-- Javascript - for all manners of AJAX communication and DOM manipulation (with and without jQuery) inlcuding and entire pack system
+- __Javascript__ - for all manners of AJAX communication and DOM manipulation (with and without jQuery) inlcuding and entire pack system
-- Node.JS - for creating simple use tools such as my Auto-Mail script
+- __Node.JS__ - for creating simple use tools such as my Auto-Mail script
-- NPM, Bower, Composer - for the including of open source libraries
+- __NPM, Bower, Composer__ - for the including of open source libraries
-- Browserify, Babel - for transpilation to browser compatible code
+- __Browserify, Babel__ - for transpilation to browser compatible code
-- Webpack, Gulp, Poi - for managing tasks and transpilations for JS/CSS
+- __Webpack, Gulp, Poi__ - for managing tasks and transpilations for JS/CSS
-- Sass - the Scss variation
+- __Sass__ - the Scss variation
-- PostCSS - for CSSNext, Autoprefixer and Font-Magician
+- __PostCSS__ - for CSSNext, Autoprefixer and Font-Magician
-- Ruby - for RubyOnRails, Compass and for a page scraper allong with Phantom
+- __Ruby__ - for RubyOnRails, Compass and for a page scraper allong with Phantom
-- Compass, Neat, Bourbon - for cross browser compatible Sass Mixins
+- __Compass, Neat, Bourbon__ - for cross browser compatible Sass Mixins
-- Coffeescript
+- __Coffeescript__ - as a replacment to js code before es6
-- jQuery, jQuery-UI, jQuery-Mobile
+- __jQuery__, jQuery-UI, jQuery-Mobile
-- BackboneJS - for small modules
+- __BackboneJS__ - for small modules
-- KnockoutJS - for small modules and as part of a Durandal project
+- __KnockoutJS__ - for small modules and as part of a Durandal project
-- AngularJS - for small modules
+- __AngularJS__ - for small modules and a possible rewrite of the pack system
-- Durandal
+- __Durandal__ - for an as of yet unreleased project
-- VueJS - for two websites one using the JSX method and one with Vue templates
+- __VueJS__ - for two websites one using the JSX method and one with Vue templates
-- React - for a drag and drop proof of concept for a possible client
+- __React__ - for back-end tools, a possible site update and for a drag and drop proof of concept for a possible client
-- Joomla, Wordpress, Magento, Shopify - for various small sites
+- __Joomla, Wordpress, Magento, Shopify__ - for various small sites
-- Drupal 7 - for multiple Video Member sites
+- __Drupal 7__ - for multiple Video Member sites
-- Drupal Commerce - for merchandise and the sale of downloads via licenses and credits
+- __Drupal Commerce__ - for merchandise and the sale of downloads via licenses and credits

 ## Further Learning